top of page

 Next stop: 3.
 The New Chinatown

-Walk south one block to South Main Street, cross the street, turn left
+Walk south one block to South Main Street, cross Main, turn left

 and walk to the corner of Sixth Avenue South.